 The album’s most famous piece, ‘Take Five’, in a lilting 5/4 throughout, is actually composed by alto saxophonist Paul Desmond, Brubeck’s most important collaborator, who memorably claimed that he aimed to sound “like a dry Martini”.

 Sonny Rollins – Saxophone Colossus

-Tenor saxophonist Rollins laid out his claim to be considered one of the most inventive improvisers in jazz across a selection of brilliant albums in the mid-late 1950s – The Sound of Sonny, Way Out West, Tenor Madness, Newk’s Time and Freedom Suite are all brilliant – but this, from 1956, is probably his most famous.
+Tenor saxophonist Rollins laid out his claim to be considered one of the most inventive improvisers in music across a selection of the best jazz albums of the mid-late 1950s – The Sound of Sonny, Way Out West, Tenor Madness, Newk’s Time and Freedom Suite are all brilliant – but this, from 1956, is probably his most famous.

 The calypso ‘St. Thomas’ is his most recognisable composition, although it is actually derived from a Caribbean nursery rhyme that his mother sang to him as a child.